hyperledger/identus-cloud-agent/CONTRIBUTING.md

-# Contributing to Atala PRISM
+# Contributing to Identus

-We would love for you to contribute to Atala PRISM and help make it even better than it is today!
+We would love for you to contribute to Identus and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [DCO](#dco)